khaledrazem/SEGP2021/README.md

 pip install django
 ```

-To download the rest of the prerequisite packages that are needed to run our project, kindly click and run the <strong>Prerequisites.cmd</strong> file.
+To download the rest of the prerequisite packages that are needed to run our project, kindly click and run the <strong>Prerequisites.cmd</strong> file after installing and extracting the project folder.

 ## Getting Started

-After downloading and extracting the project folder,
+After installing and extracting the project folder,
 navigate into the segp/project_1 folder where the manage.py file is located using command prompt.

 ### Running the web applicaton in localhost server